Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Historical Stability

-The UAE’s massive foreign reserves ($100B+), fiscal discipline, and economic diversification make the peg highly credible.
+The AED/USD peg has survived: The UAE's massive foreign reserves ($100B+), fiscal discipline, and economic diversification make the peg highly credible.

 Potential Risks (Theoretical)

-Practical View: The peg is as stable as any fixed exchange rate in the world.
+No peg lasts forever.
+Could the AED/USD peg break?
+Arguments for Stability: Arguments for Risk: Practical View: The peg is as stable as any fixed exchange rate in the world.
 For investment planning horizons of 5-20 years, it should be treated as effectively permanent.

 Currency Transfer Practicalities

-Tip: For large transfers ($100K+), forex specialists can save 1-2% vs. bank rates — worth the setup effort.
+From US to UAE: From UAE to US: Tip: For large transfers ($100K+), forex specialists can save 1-2% vs. bank rates — worth the setup effort.

 The Peg Advantage vs. Other Markets